Cancer medicines are strong. Although their side effects can be intense, you've got ways to ease them.

 - Your doctor may also suggest acupuncture to help with the nausea and vomiting.
 There haven’t been a lot of studies on it, but some research shows that it might help in addition to other treatments.

 Many people feel very tired during their cancer treatment, even after getting sleep.
 Your treatments go on for a long time without a break, and a deep fatigue can build up.

 Tip: Get moving.

+Getting regular exercise during treatment can help you feel better and have more energy.
 You don’t have to push hard or go far.
 Do what you can.
 Try gentle forms of yoga, brisk walks, or other moderate exercise.

 During chemotherapy and radiation, make your workouts less intense than they were before you had cancer.
 When you're ready, you can gradually make them more challenging.